-If the student has been living with one of his/her parents and has not had contact with or does not know where to contact his/her other parent, the PHA will require the student to submit a certification under penalty of perjury describing the circumstances and stating that the student does not receive financial assistance from the other parent.
+If the student has been living with one of theirparents and has not had contact with or does not know where to contact theirother parent, the PHA will require the student to submit a certification under penalty of perjury describing the circumstances and stating that the student does not receive financial assistance from the other parent.
 The PHA will then obtain an income declaration and certification of income from the parent with whom the student has been living or had contact.